Coco Austin’s Breasts Almost Pop Out Of Her Bikini During Miami Holiday

 — Whopper78® (@whopper78) January 22, 2017

 Coco rocked a very flat tummy to complement her shapely form.
 Her skin was also flawless, thus proving that there is no excuse to looking sexy.
 The 37-year-old model complemented the look with a pair of golden aviator sunglasses that matched the color of her earrings.
 Despite the style, Coco’s breasts clearly stole the show as evident in all her photos.
-They seemed to be threatening to pop out at any moment and her swimsuit was clearly having a hard time doing a proper job of covering them.
+They seemed to be threatening to pop out at any moment, and her swimsuit was clearly having a hard time doing a proper job of covering them.
 Her saucy cleavage easily attracted glances from onlookers.

 Chanel was also dressed in a tiny but cute swimming outfit that matched the one that her mother wore.
 The cameras did not love Ice-T as much as they loved Coco and Chanel but he was seen seated and looking busy while wearing a black cap.

 Coco also posted the holiday photos on social media.
-One of the photos features her and her one-year-old daughter posing for a photo by the ocean shore while clad in matching swimsuit outfits.
+One of the photos features her and her 1-year-old daughter posing for a photo by the ocean shore while clad in matching swimsuit outfits.
 The model was clad in a red top and a blue bottom featuring white polka dots while her daughter had a blue top with white polka dots and red shorts.
 They both looked stylish but once again Austin’s well-endowed breasts almost popped out of her bikini outfit.

 Beach babes..lol Kisses to our followers